ArpitRanjan0101/ArpitRanjan0101/README.md

 - 👋 Hello folks, I’m Arpit ranjan
 - I'm the second year B.tech CSE student
 - 👀 I’m highly focusing on DSA , web2 , web3 , ai/ml
-- 🌱 I’m currently learning DSA ,web2, soon i'll start web3
+- 🌱 I’m currently wroking on DSA,web2,web3
-- 💞️ I would love to collaborate with startup ,open sources program,and projects
+- 💞️ I would love to collaborate with startups ,open sources program .
 - 📫 you can connect with me through my gmail(arpitvijans1234@gmail.com)
 -   and through linkedlin(https://www.linkedin.com/in/arpit-ranjan-b81b3b284/)
 - 😄 Pronouns: him/his
-- ⚡ Fun fact: ...i am in serious love with DSA..
+- ⚡ Fun fact: ...i am in serious love with DSA,Blockchain

 <!---
 ArpitRanjan0101/ArpitRanjan0101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.